Captured Knights were always

 page about how the French Knights had fallen for that old trick.
 It had been

-during the 100 years war but it was never used so fruitfully as it was at Agincourt.
+used against the French twice already but it was never used so fruitfully as it was at Agincourt.

-Note: I'll relate other information that I recall but I can't be
+Note: I'll relate other information as I recall it but I can't be

-about the Battle of Agincourt or another battle in the 100 years
+about the Battle of Agincourt or if indeed some of the facts are about another battle in the 100 years

 was standard practice to allow a captured knight to keep his mount,